AriaMaz/DinoDrive/README.md

 Currently in progress...

+<p></p>
 <details>

-<summary><h4>Setup</h4></summary>
+<summary style="font-weight:bold;">Setup</summary>
-To use this model, it is recommended to run the following command in your terminal based on your respective opperating system below to create a virtual environment and download the required package managerss, interpreters, and libraries.
+To use this model, run the following command in your terminal based on your operating system below.
+Creating a virtual environment and downloading the required package managers, interpreters, and libraries is recommended.

 #### MacOS